 The hackathons.
 Sometimes team members move into leadership roles, even if they weren’t already on that path.
 Do You Have a Fixed Mindset?
 Here’s How to Change It.
 How Do We Measure Social and Emotional Learning?
 We all know that whatever gets measured usually gets attention and focus.

 Right now, there is no widespread, practical way for all schools to assess children's social-emotional skills and character development (SECD).
 Or is there?
 If one looks at student report cards, one often finds on "the other side" of the academic grades a set of comments about behavior, character, preparation, motivation, and more.
-Teacher comments have long been provided alongside academic grades to recognize the essential role of many abilities and competencies in academic performance and future potential.
-How to motivate young people.
 Resources on Developing Resilience, Grit, and Growth Mindset.
 There’s been a lot of talk lately about resilience, grit, growth mindset, and related concepts -- including the social and emotional skills associated with these factors and their importance for student well-being and academic success.

 Edutopia has curated these lists of resources to help educators and parents follow these topics and create home and school environments that provide supports and opportunities to help young people thrive.
 Nurturing Resilience The ability to bounce back from adversity is associated with a variety of skills.
 Mindset Kit.
 Resources for growth and learning mindsets.